stonerworx/mediaq-poi/README.md

         if (distance <= radius) AND (thetax - alpha/2 <= angle <= thetax + alpha/2)
           -> add video to result set

+##### "Our" approach using a Google Document Index

+In this approach we use the [Google Search API][3]<sup>3</sup> which already provides geospatial index structures.
+However, we have to store the videos as documents in order to use this features.
+We store the circular approximation of each video trajectory as document and trust Google enough to index them efficiently ;-) The middle point of the circle is saved as geopoint field ("centerPoint") and the search radius ("searchRange") of the trajectory is stored as number field.

+The query is solved using a filter step.
+The maximum search radius of the indexed trajectories is used as upper bound.
+All videos that have a less or equal distance to the poi are handled as candidates:

+    String queryString = "distance(centerPoint, " + geoPoint(poiLocation) + ") <= " + maxSearchRange;
+    Build query with the queryString
+    Execute the query and add results to candidates list

+The refinement step is analogous to the R-tree refinement.

+While realizing this query with the [Google Search API][3]<sup>3</sup> we faced some issues with it:

+* Only very basic queries are supported by the API (see also http://stackoverflow.com/questions/28213499/is-it-possible-to-use-a-document-field-as-radius-with-distance-function-in-googl)
+* Data is not stored in the data store but as document
+* Some functions cannot be used in the local development server (see also https://cloud.google.com/appengine/docs/java/search/devserver)
+* You have no insight into the index structure

 #### 2) Find all POIs that are shown in a given video

+The naive approach here would be to iterate through all trajectory points of the video and check ALL POIs if they are visible at each point.
+Of course, this is not very practical and hard to realize.
+Maybe Chuck Norris is the only one to get all POIs of the whole world in one single request from the [Google Search API][3]<sup>3</sup> ;-)

+As Chuck Norris was unfortunately not willing to participate in our project, we had to find another way to solve this query.

 ##### Filtering with [Google Places API][2]<sup>2</sup>